String (music): Nylon

-Nylon string, traditionally used for classical music, has a more mellow tone, and the responsiveness of it can be enjoyed typically for folk but other styles of music use it as well (for example, Willie Nelson performs on a nylon strung guitar).
-Nylon strings are made of a softer, less dense material and are under less tension than steel strings (about 50% less).
+Nylon (typically 610 or 612) string, traditionally used for classical music, has a more mellow tone, and the responsiveness of it can be enjoyed typically for folk but other styles of music use it as well (for example, Willie Nelson performs on a nylon strung guitar).
+Nylon is a softer, less dense material and nylon strings are used with about 50% less tension than steel strings.
 This means they can be used on older guitars that can't support the tension of modern steel strings.

 Nylon strings do not work with magnetic pickups, which require ferrous strings that can interact with the magnetic field of the pickups to produce a signal.

 Currently, stranded nylon is one of the most popular materials for the cores of violin, viola, cello, and double bass strings.
 It is often sold under the trade name of Perlon.
 Nylon guitar strings were first developed by Albert Augustine Strings in 1947.

 Gut

 The intestine, or gut, of sheep, cattle, and other animals (sometimes called catgut, though cats were never used as a source for this material) is one of the first materials used to make musical strings.
 In fact, the Ancient Greek word for string, "khordḗ," has "gut" as its original meaning.

 Animal intestines are composed largely of elastomers, making them very flexible.
 But they are also extremely hygroscopic, which makes them susceptible to pitch fluctuation as a result of changing humidity.
 Exposure to moisture from the sweat of a musician's hands can cause plain (unwound) gut strings to fray and eventually break.
 This is not as much of a problem with wound gut strings, in which the gut core, being protected from contact with perspiration by the metal winding (and underlayer, if there is one), lasts a much longer time.
-Nonetheless, as such a gut string ages and continually responds to cyclic changes in temperature and humidity, the core becomes weak and brittle, and eventually breaks.
-Furthermore, all gut strings are vulnerable to going out of tune due to changes in atmospheric humidity.
+All gut strings are vulnerable to going out of tune due to changes in atmospheric humidity and as a gut string ages and responds to cyclic changes in temperature and humidity the core becomes weak and brittle and eventually breaks.

 However, even after the introduction of metal and synthetic core materials, many musicians still prefer to use gut strings, believing that they provide a superior tone.
 Players associated with the period performance movement use wound and unwound gut strings as part of an effort to recreate the sound of music of the Classical, Baroque, and Renaissance periods, as listeners would have heard it at the time of composition.

 For players of plucked instruments, Nylgut strings are a recently developed alternative to gut strings.
 They are made from a specialty nylon and purport to offer the same acoustic properties as gut strings without the tuning problems.